 We now examine whether there exist type specific effects on the level and speed of convergence.
 We use a random-effects GLS model, where the dependent variable is again the distance between actual quantity demanded and equilibrium quantity.
 In each of the four specifications, the independent variables are the type dummies (Type i Dummy, where i = 2, 3, 4), ln(Period), and interactions of type dummies and ln (Period).
 The omitted dummy variable is Type 1.
 Therefore, the Constant measures the level of convergence of Type 1, while the coefficient of Type i Dummy measures the difference in the level of convergence between Type i and Type 1.
-Similarly, the coefficient of $\ln(\text{Period})$ measures the speed of convergence for Type 1, while the coefficient of Type i Dummy $\times \ln(\text{Period})$ measures the difference in the speed of convergence between Type i and Type 1.
-Results of the estimation is reported in Table 7.
+Similarly, the coefficient of ln(Period) measures the speed of convergence for Type 1, while the coefficient of Type i Dummy × ln(Period) measures the difference in the speed of convergence between Type i and Type 1.
+Results of the estimation is reported in Table 6.

-Under SRL, while the levels of convergence, as captured by the coefficients of type dummies, do not differ significantly across types, but the speed of convergence does.
+Under SRL, while the levels of convergence, as captured by the coefficients of type dummies, do not differ significantly across types at the conventional level,8 the speed of convergence does.

-RESULT 4 (Speed of Convergence by Type under SRL) : Under SRL complete information, the speed of convergence follow the order of Type 1 (and 4) > Type 2 > Type 3.
-Under SRL limited information, the speed of convergence follow the order of Type 1 > Type 2 > Type 4 > Type 3, with Types 3 and 4 very close to each other.
+RESULT 4 (Speed of Convergence by Type under SRL) : Under SRL complete information, the speed of convergence follows the order of Type $1 \sim Type 2 \sim Type 4 > Type 3$.
+Under SRL limited information, the speed of convergence follows the order of Type $1 > Type 2 > Type 3 \sim Type 4$.

-SUPPORT: Specification (1) and (2) in Table 7 reports results of estimation under SRL complete and limited information respectively.
-Coefficient of $\ln(\text{Period})$ , and coefficient of $\ln(\text{Period}) + \text{coefficient}$ of Type i Dummy $\times \ln(\text{Period})$ measures the speed of convergence of Type 1 and Type i respectively.
+SUPPORT: Specification (1) and (2) in Table 6 reports results of estimation under SRL complete and limited information respectively.
+Coefficient of $\ln(\text{Period})$, and coefficient of $\ln(\text{Period}) + \text{coefficient}$ of Type i Dummy $\times \ln(\text{Period})$ measures the speed of convergence of Type 1 and Type i respectively.
 The more negative a coefficient is, the faster the speed of convergence is.

-Result 4 reveals beautifully how individual learning takes place under SRL and why it converges so robustly under both complete and limited information conditions.
+Result 4 reveals how individual learning takes place under SRL and why it converges so robustly under both complete and limited information conditions.
 Recall that under SRL a player's cost share is independent of demands higher than her own.
-Therefore, the smallest user solves an individual optimization (or hill-climbing) problem.
+Therefore, the smallest user solves an individual optimization (or hillclimbing) problem.
 Once the smallest user finds the equilibrium, the second smallest user's problem also becomes an individual optimization problem rather than a game.
 And so on.
 Regardless of information conditions, once users 1 to i finds the equilibrium quantities and settle down, the $(i + 1)^{th}$ user's problem becomes very simple.
 Under complete information, some players might be able to figure out the equilibrium quantities through various degrees of introspection without waiting for smaller users to settle down first.
 Therefore, while the order of settling down helps the speed of convergence, it is not crucial.
-We do observe that Type 1 and Type 4 have statistically indistinguishable speed of convergence.
+We do observe that Type 1, 2 and Type 4 have statistically indistinguishable speed of convergence.
 In limited information settings, however, this order of settling down becomes especially important, as rational introspection is not feasible, while experimentation and hill-climbing are the key elements of learning.
-The second part of Result 4 indicates that the speed of convergence by type follows essentially the same order of settling down analyzed before, with Types 3 and 4 out of order, but the difference between types 3 and 4 is very small.
-(Need test for difference!)
+The second part of Result 4 indicates that the speed of convergence by type follows essentially the same order of settling down analyzed before, with the speed of types 3 and 4 statistically indistinguishable (p > 0.10).
+This result illustrates the importance of going beyond a two-type design.